 To find what Motherboard your computer has, do the following:

 - In the windows search tab, type ‘System Information’ and press enter

-- On the left hand side of the System Information box highlight the ‘system summary’ tab
+- On the left-hand side of the ‘System Information’ box highlight the ‘System Summary’ tab

-- In the list on the right hand side look for ‘Baseboard Manufacturer’ ‘Baseboard Model’ and ‘Baseboard Name’ which gives you everything you need to know regarding your motherboard
+- In the list on the right-hand side look for ‘Baseboard Manufacturer’ ‘Baseboard Model’ and ‘Baseboard Name’ which gives you everything you need to know regarding your motherboard

-To find what RAM your computer has simply do the following:
+To find what RAM your computer has, simply do the following:

-- Right click the Windows tab in the bottom left hand corner of your desktop
+- Right-click the Windows tab in the bottom left-hand corner of your desktop

-- Select the ‘system’ Tab from the pop up menu
+- Select the ‘System’ Tab from the pop-up menu

-- In ‘system’ and underneath the CPU you will find how much RAM the computer is operating with
+- In ‘System’ and underneath the CPU you will find how much RAM the computer is operating with

-To find how much Storage your PC has simply do the following:
+To find how much Storage your PC has, just follow these steps:

 - Navigate to the ‘Local Disk (C:)’ where it should say how much space your storage has plus what is free

-- Right click the ‘Lock disk (C:)’ and select ‘properties’ if more info is required
+- Right-click the ‘Lock disk (C:)’ and select ‘Properties’ if more info is required

 Everything has to work in harmony with a PC, so the Motherboard must be able to accommodate the new GPU.
 If it does, great!
 However, is the CPU powerful enough to get the most out of it?
 Do you have enough RAM to run the games and software you’ve bought the GPU for?
 Is the PSU powerful enough to even run the GPU??
 These are all the questions you need to ask yourself when thinking about upgrading hardware in your PC.

-Similarly the same can be said for the CPU, RAM and so on.
+Similarly, the same can be said for the CPU, RAM, and so on.

-By finding out the specs of your computer you have the tools there to either do the research online to see what parts are compatible or you can speak to someone who will be able to recommend the next best step.
-Either way you have the information you need to find out what’s possible!
+By finding out the specs of your computer, you have the tools there to either do the research online to see what parts are compatible, or you can speak to someone who will be able to recommend the next best step.
+Either way, you have the information you need to find out what’s possible!